robbfountain/131studios.com/resources/views/blogs/2021/11/using-google-api-sdk-to-read-files-from-google-drive.md

 ```

-The Google Drive Client API needs to know how to autenticae us and also what scopes we are requesting access to.
+The Google Drive Client API needs to know how to authenticate us and also what scopes we are requesting access to.
 You can find more about Google Drive scopes [here](https://developers.google.com/identity/protocols/oauth2/scopes#drive).

 Now that we have our client established, let's make some calls to the Google Drive API.
-We'll add to the ```show``` method above
+We'll add to the `getFilesFromGoogleDrive`{.inline-code} method above

 ```php
 	// Access the Google Drive Service